Richard19Perez77/CodeReviewMDs/solid.md

 `Liskov Substitution Principle` - Using an inheriting class should run separate from the parent without changing parent behaviour, a class performing work that isn't accurate the expected implementation is broken, using a setter for two variables when different implementations may only use one.

-`Interface Segregation Policy` - Interfaces should only be implementing if used, a class shouldn't depend on methods in an interface that it won't use
+`Interface Segregation Policy` - Interfaces should only be implementing if used, a class shouldn't depend on methods in an interface that it won't use.
+May need a separate interface for different functionalities instead of one interface for many different idea of realizing work for them, separating work to it's own interface.

 `Dependency Inversion` - Abstractions shouldn't depend on details and details should be implementations of an abstraction